Best ASMR Recording Setups for 2018

 Well okay.
 First thing’s first, what are you getting for an extra $40 compared to the Blue Yeti?
 People who own both microphones report that while the Blue Yeti has more features, the Rode delivers a higher audio quality.
 You also get a custom pop filter thrown in, so you don’t have to buy one of those as an extra.

-If you’re going to spend much beyond the cost of a Blue Yeti anyway, you may as well go straight to Recorder Microphones.
-The first one is the Zoom H2n, which is a recorder microphone and a USB microphone.
+If you’re going to spend much beyond the cost of a Blue Yeti anyway, you should definitely check out Recorder Microphones.
+The first one is the Zoom H2n, which is both a recorder microphone and a USB microphone.
 Plus it’s a really good one.

 I’ll continue with the Zoom H2n in the next section (scroll down).